-- (1) A property owner or consumer must ensure that the installation work done on his or her premises is carried out by a qualified plumber and complies with this By-law. - (2) If installation work is being done in contravention of section 36, the Director: Water and Sanitation may by written notice require the owner of the premises concerned to cease such work until he or she has employed a qualified plumber to- - (a) inspect such work and rectify any part of it which does not comply with this By-law; and - (b) ensure that a certificate of compliance stating that the work carried out complies with this By-law is submitted to the Director: Water and Sanitation.
+- (1) A property owner or consumer must ensure that the installation work done on his or her premises is carried out by a qualified plumber and complies with this By-law. - (2) If installation work is being done in contravention of section 36, Council may by written notice require the owner of the premises concerned to cease such work until he or she has employed a qualified plumber to- - (a) inspect such work and rectify any part of it which does not comply with this By-law; and - (b) ensure that a certificate of compliance stating that the work carried out complies with this By-law is submitted to Council.

-Chapter 8 Good use practices
+Chapter 8 Good Use Practices